janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 But for one group of people, the _feeling_ of a tomato is that it's a vegetable!
 I mean, come on, you wouldn't put it in a fruit salad.

-For another group of people, they're aware of the scientific fact that a tomato is, specifically, a berry, and they are here to correct you.
-[TODO: fact check!]
+Another group of people will remind you of the scientific fact that a tomato is, in fact, a berry.
+We call these people nerds.

-So this big bubble that is the semantic space of a word isn't necessarily the same from person to person.

-It can change, it's dynamic.
+What we learn from this is that semantic spaces are different to different people, because of what you know, and what contexts you see the word in.

+Your experiences in life make a word- and your experiences are never like somebody else's.

 And there is no better place to watch this in action than in Toki Pona.

 ---